sap218/hugo-test/content/posts/masters-dissertation.md

 During my final meeting, Amanda and I discussed corrections, and she provided great feedback.
 Three days later, I submitted!

 ## Wrapping-up
 My Masters is complete and it feels great!
-The [**dissertation**](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf "masters dissertation") is available to read and includes more information!
+The [dissertation](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf "masters dissertation") is available to read and includes more information!
 A fun read about `acidoseq` is also available via a [pre-print](https://github.com/sap218/misc/blob/master/acidoseq.pdf "acidoseq preprint"), which I unfortunately didn't get round to submitting to `bioRxiv`.

-I had such fun with this project that I made a Twitter bot, [`acidobot`](https://twitter.com/acido_bot "discontinued acidobot twitter bot") that dispenses facts about Acidobacteria once a day! *discontinued*
+I had such fun with this project that I made a Twitter bot, [`acidobot`](https://twitter.com/acido_bot "discontinued acidobot twitter bot") that dispenses facts about Acidobacteria once a day! ***discontinued***

 **I would like to thank** my supervisor [Amanda](https://twitter.com/afcaber "Amanda's Twitter") for the supervision and allowing for a fun project and [Arwyn Edwards](https://twitter.com/arwynedwards "Arwyn's Twitter") and team for the intellectual engagement and access to data.

 After submission, I only had 4 days until the start of my PhD.

-**Update**: almost a year after submitting I had my Masters graduation!
+Then almost a year after submitting...I had my Masters graduation!

 {{< figure src="/aberystwyth/msc_graduation.jpg" width=400 alt="me at my masters graduation" >}}